Ewuta

 What Does BRB, LMAO, OMG, SMH, ROFL, AFAIK, IMHO Mean

-in Lifestyle
+Lifestyle

 what does rofl mean

-People today especially teens have different languages of acronyms where everything is short and simple.
+People today, especially teens, have different languages of acronyms where everything is short and simple.
 You might have seen a text conversation your someone is having on social media or their mobile phone.
 You may not understand half the conversation that was typed.

 They try to make typing very easy and simple so that they don’t have to type long sentences all the time.
 Writing in acronyms makes texting messages and chatting on social media to be easy.
-But when you see the ones you are not familiar with, you will not understand what it means.
+But when you see the ones, you are not familiar with, you will not understand what it means.

-So whether you are a teen trying to expand your acronym vocabulary or a parent trying to figure out what your kid has been up to.
-We want to help you, so we have listed below the most common and up-to-date teen texting acronyms that will help you to understand the secret messages.
+So, whether you are a teen trying to expand your acronym vocabulary or a parent trying to figure out what your kid has been up to.
+We want to help you, so we have listed below the most common and up-to-date teen texting acronyms that will help you to understand secret messages.

-Texting Acronyms And Their Meaning
+Texting Acronyms and Their Meaning

 • LMAO = Laughing my ass off